dtarczynski/dtarczynski/README.md

 I'm the Software Engineer and I'm passionate about:
 - 🔭 Microsoft .NET
+- 🔭 Cloud technology
-- 🔭 Amazon Web Services
+- 🔭 Software Architecture
 - 🔭 Cybersecurity

 Feel free to reach me at dtarczynski📫gmail.com